Roman Catholic High School: 20th century

-21st century

-Before 1986, students who attended Roman were from "feeder parishes"; Roman served as the school for the boys from the Center City, Chinatown, East Falls, Fairmount, Manayunk, North Philadelphia, and Roxborough regions of Philadelphia.
+Prior to 1986, students who attended Roman were from "feeder parishes"; Roman served as the school for the boys from the Center City, Chinatown, East Falls, Fairmount, Manayunk, North Philadelphia, and Roxborough regions of Philadelphia.

-Roman enrolls boys from almost every Philadelphia neighborhood, including The Near and Far Northeast, West Philadelphia, Fishtown, Port Richmond, Mayfair, South Philly, New Jersey, Fox Chase, Roxborough, and the outlying suburbs.
+Roman enrolls boys from almost every Philadelphia neighborhood, including The Near and Far Northeast, West Philadelphia, Fishtown, Port Richmond, Mayfair, South Philly, Fox Chase, Roxborough, South Jersey, and outlying suburbs.

 Roman Catholic High School was built to hold about 750 to 800 students.
-However, because of high demand, it is above capacity and holds closer to 1100.
+Because of high demand, the school is above capacity with approximately 1,100 students.
 The school holds an entrance test to select its students every October, November, and December.
-Of the 600 or 700 students that apply, only about 300 to 350 will be accepted.
+Of the 600 or 700 students that apply, roughly 300 to 350 are accepted.
 Students who do well on these tests also may receive scholarships ranging from a few hundred dollars to as much as $4000 a year.
 Usually, about 40 students receive scholarships.

 Like other high schools, Roman has a tracking system: that is, the first track (also called the honors track), the second track, and the third track.
 Roman, however, is unique in that it tracks its honors class into three classes.
 While students in the honors classes learn the same material at the same pace, it creates a better learning system to have students of the same level together.

 21st century

 Beginning with the 2012–2013 school year, Roman announced the implementation of a 1:1 iPad initiative, starting with the incoming first-year students.
 Due to the ever-changing face of education, students require different tools and strategies.
-The initiative will allow students and teachers to individualize and differentiate instruction in a familiar way to today's students.
-Students will work on essential 21st-century skill sets needed to meet state and national standards.
+The initiative allows students and teachers to individualize and differentiate instruction in a familiar way to today's students.
+Students work on essential 21st-century skill sets needed to meet state and national standards.

 Sexual abuse scandal

 In July 2011, Philadelphia magazine published an article by Robert Huber regarding the 2011 grand jury report, which documented new charges of child sexual abuse by priests active in the Archdiocese of Philadelphia.
-The article included the story of Joe, a 59-year-old who spoke of his abuse at the hands of Father McGuigan when in the ninth grade at Roman Catholic High School.
+The article included the story of Joe, a 59-year-old who spoke of his abuse at the hands of Father McGuigan, in 1966, when a ninth grader at Roman Catholic High School.

 Historical marker

 Dedicated: Tuesday, September 29, 2009.
 Location: E side of N Broad St., between Vine & Pearl, Philadelphia by the Historical Commission as referenced on the List of Pennsylvania state historical markers.
 Marker Text: Thomas E. Cahill "Entrepreneur and philanthropist who bequeathed the bulk of his estate to establish Roman Catholic High School for Boys, the first free Catholic high school in the US.
 Founded here in 1890, the school initiated a diocesan high school system that became a model throughout the nation.
 Coming from a poor immigrant family, Cahill sought to provide young men from similar backgrounds with the secondary education denied him."